Updated: Dec 2, 2020

 In the New Testament, the term "mercy", or eleison in the Greek, is generally defined as "a great concern about someone in need."* Which gives great meaning for saying Kyrie eleison or "Lord, have mercy" at the beginning of our Sunday Liturgy.

 But when Jesus tells the parable of the unmerciful servant in Matthew 18, it seems that judgment actually wets the ground from which mercy springs.
 In fact, without judgment, mercy is not needed.
-Judgment says that a wrong has been committed and consequences are appropriate, if not down-right necessary.
+Judgment says that a wrong has been committed and consequences are appropriate, if not wholly necessary.

 The servant is unable to pay the debt that he owes and the king rightly judges him for it.
 The judgment is for the servant and his family, and all that he has, to be sold into slavery to recoup the lost amount.
 But the servant pleads with the king to have mercy.
-What's interesting is that the servant does not ask the king to cancel the debt that he owes but instead asks for patience from the king until he can repay.

 In the parable, Jesus says that the king looks with pity on the servant, cancels the entire debt, and lets the servant go.
-His mercy is so over the top compared to the servant's actual request that you almost have to go back and make sure you read it right.

 The King could have said from the very beginning, "No one owes me anything, there's no debt here."
 But he came to settle his accounts and render appropriate judgment on those who could not repay.
 So perhaps an important take-away to this is that judgment allows the one judged to actually experience or feel mercy.